-A Romantic Road must live up to its name, and as a real symbol of German Romanticism Germany’s spectacular Romantische Strasse does exactly that.
+A "Romantische Strasse" must live up to its name, and as a real symbol of German Romanticism Germany’s Romantic Road does exactly that.

-Perhaps inspired by this in 1950 a group of Augsburg business people and journalists came up with an idea to try to attract tourists to what had been a trade route during the Middle Ages, but had become a travel route just a few years before the war.
+Perhaps inspired by this in 1950 a group of Augsburg business people and journalists came up with an idea to try to attract tourists to what had been a trade route during the Middle Ages, but had become a tourist route just a few years before the war.

-Formerly an affluent and well traveled trade route, in a part of Germany which during Emperor Augustus Caesar's rule 2000 years ago was an outpost of the Roman Empire, the Romantic Road is a journey through history.
+Formerly an affluent and well traveled trade route, in a part of Germany that during Emperor Augustus Caesar's rule 2000 years ago was an outpost of the Roman Empire, the Romantic Road is a journey through history.

-Outside of peak holiday times, which occasionally could be described as more frenzied than serene, it is an undeniably peaceful and calming escape from contemporary living and in many ways a journey back in time.
+Outside peak holiday times, which occasionally could be described as more frenzied than serene, it is an undeniably peaceful and calming escape from contemporary living and in many ways a journey back in time.

-As a town which reached its peak of influence and wealth in the 13th and 14th centuries, Rothenburg had neither the money nor connections to modernize in the 16th century when most similar towns were expanding.
+As a town that reached its peak of influence and wealth in the 13th and 14th centuries, Rothenburg had neither the money nor connections to modernize in the 16th century when most similar towns were expanding.
 A subsequent preservation order later prevented any changes, apart from repairing war damage, so its original buildings remain virtually intact and you have only to walk around the town to get a real sense of what it must have been like to live in those days.

 Each town along the Romantic Road has its own charm.